apollographql/apollo-server/docs/source/deployment/lambda.md

 ```

 ## Modifying the Lambda response (Enable CORS)

+FIXME AS3: I think CORS is now enabled by default so at least part of this can be removed.

 To enable CORS, the response HTTP headers need to be modified.
 To accomplish this, use the `cors` options.